-- Through word of mouth, our reputation as the market leader entices potential clients to invite us to tender projects/contracts. - Continuing Improvement via Strengthening of Programs, Policies & Procedures connected to complaints raised. - Business continuity and agility to exist in the new normal environment. - Inclusion of reporting of complaints including trending to assess vulnerabilities and areas / opportunities for improvement via Top Management Meeting - Focus on the development of the workforce to increase skill level through trainings and proper coaching and periodically review expenditures to ensure cost efficiency. - Operate a well thought-of approach in adapting to the new normal environment
+Through word of mouth, our reputation as the market leader entices potential clients to invite us to tender projects/contracts.
+Continuing Improvement via Strengthening of Programs, Policies &amp; Procedures connected to complaints raised.
+Business continuity and agility to exist in the new normal environment. including trending to assess vulnerabilities and areas / opportunities for improvement --- --